junior8adlt/todo_front/README.md

 ## Additional Comments

 No other page was added to see the details of the TODO.
-This because the modal could be reused to edit the TODO and the details were already painted in the sidebar of the design, so I did not I did not see optimal create another component to see these details, therefore the router was not used since everything was rendered on the same page.
+This because the modal could be reused to edit the TODO and the details were already painted in the sidebar of the design, so I did not see optimal create another component to see these details, therefore the router was not used since everything was rendered on the same page.